renpy/renpy/sphinx/source/config.rst

     shown for at least this amount of time.
 The image may be shown longer if Ren'Py takes longer to start up.

-.. var:: config.mode_callbacks = [ ... ]

-    A list of callbacks called when entering a mode.
-For more documentation, see the section on :doc:`modes`.

-    The default value includes a callback that implements :var:`config.adv_nvl_transition` and :var:`config.nvl_adv_transition`.

 .. var:: config.mouse = None

     This variable controls the use of user-defined mouse cursors.
 If